danielcarpsoares/Drug-Repurposing-Dengue/README.md

 # Drug Repurposing Dengue

-Repository with code for the analysis of Microarray and RNA-Seq data from Dengue cohorts
+Repository with code for the analysis of Microarray and RNA-Seq data from Dengue cohorts.

 **I - Introduction**